 - Figure out the requirements for a high school diploma by reviewing the graduation requirements on page 91 of this Guide to Education.

 - Find expert answers to your questions about your career, education and employment options.
-Talk to a career advisor at the Alberta Career Information Hotline.
+Talk to an Alberta Supports coordinator or call Alberta Supports Contact Centre.

 Find out where you can finish high school